sandhya-bdb/CNN-model-for-Fruit-Classification-using-ResNet50/Readme.md

 # Fruit Classification App

-This app let's you drag and drop an image of a fruit and it will tell you whether it is Fresh or Spoiled.
+This app let's you drag and drop an image of a fruit and it will tell you whether it is Fresh or Spoiled.It is an AI-powered system that is integrated into the warehouse’s conveyor belt infrastructure.
+The proposed system will include high-speed cameras positioned to capture images of fruit crates as they move along the conveyor belt.
+Leveraging a deep learning model for real-time classification, the system will accurately classify fruits as either fresh or spoiled.

 ### Model Details
-1. Used ResNet50 for transfer learning
+1. Used ResNet50 for transfer learning and hyper parameter tuning for CNN.
 2. Model was trained on around 16000 images with 16 target classes with the following fruit classes:
    1. Banana
    2. Lemon